*Source: City of London Police

 They might tell you other people are interested or have already invested.
 They may also share fake reviews.

-Offers of a bonus or discount if you invest before a set date, or suggestions that the opportunity is only
+Offers of a bonus or discount if you invest before a set date, or suggestions that the opportunity is only available for a short period.

 Sometimes fraudsters have convincing websites and literature.
 They might speak with authority on investment products or claim to be regulated.